 The two oils are similar in quite a few ways.
 They can be used for both food and beauty purposes.
 But the question is: Which one is best for you?
 How are they different?

 What is Marula oil?

-Marula oil, also known as the 'miracle oil', is extracted from the fruit's seed kernels of the Marula tree, which is native to Kenya.
-It can be found in Southern Africa and Madagascar.
-Here, the climatic conditions of a low rainfall and hours of sunlight each day, enable the Marula tree to bear its fruit.
+Marula oil, also known as the "miracle oil", is extracted from the seed kernels of the Marula tree, a fruit native to Kenya.
+It can be found in Southern Africa and Madagascar where the climatic conditions of a low rainfall and hours of sunlight each day, enable the Marula tree to thrive.

-It's an oil that has been used for centuries by Southern African men and women to help protect their skin from the harsh weather conditions, and has remained one of their most treasured beauty secrets.
-Purchasing Marula oil is a very ethical choice because it is many people livelihood, providing an income for families of Southern Africa.
+Marula oil has been used for centuries by Southern African men and women to protect their skin from the harsh weather conditions, and has remained one of their most treasured beauty secrets.
+Purchasing Marula oil is an ethical choice because the production is many people livelihoods, providing an income for families of Southern Africa.

 We lose the vitamin C in our skin as we age, so applying it topically help keep the levels in your skin topped up.
 Applying vitamin C promotes collagen production to fight the signs of aging by brightening the complexion and improving skin elasticity.
 Vitamin C rejuvenates the skin by reducing the appearance of redness, discolouration, fine lines and wrinkles.

 This is great for dull, tired skin.
 This powerhouse vitamin also protects against sun damage, improves hydration, speeds up healing of scars, treats discolouration and can even reduce dark under eye circles.
 The vitamin C content in Marula oil can assist you in your quest for smooth, firm and glowing skin.

 The antioxidants found in the oil, including vitamin E, help protect and repair free radical damage from environmental stressors.